fjavierm/ceh/09-Social_Engineering/README.md

 ## Social Engineering Countermeasures

-Social engineering can me mitigated by several methods:
+Social engineering can be mitigated by several methods:

-1. Educate yourself: As said before, training and self-awareness for users is one of the best thigs to invert on.
+1. Educate yourself: As said before, training and self-awareness for users is one of the best things to invert on.

 2. Be aware of the information you are releasing: Everything shared online when talking or creating a profile can be found by attackers.